B-AROL-O/ARNEIS/docs/howto/howto-install-k3s-for-arneis.md

 Compared to the official `kubectl` command-line tool, `k9s` is a much easier way for monitoring and controlling your Kubernetes cluster.

-## Installing k9s
+### Install k9s

 The page at <https://k9scli.io/topics/install/> provides instructions for installing k9s on the most popular Operating Systems.

-For instance, you can install k9s on the master node of the cluster typing the following command when logged in as `root@arneis-vm01`:
+For instance, you can install k9s on the main node of your cluster by executing the following command when logged in as `root@arneis-vm01`:

 ```bash
 curl -sS https://webinstall.dev/k9s | bash